adrianke77/WDI7-Project-1-Endless-Are-The-Quests/README.md

 The game is titled Endless Are The Quests.
 The player controls the most recent in a series of heroes that seek to save the land by breaking his way through hordes of monsters and destroying the source of evil: the possessed, fallen body of a previous hero.

-A subfolder contains a mini chess project, which was useful for practicing grid system and OOPing the game logic.
+A subfolder contains a mini chess project, which was useful for practicing making a grid system and OOPing the game logic.

 ### Prerequisites